-'Our future family, gone': Parents grieve lost embryos
+'Our future family ... gone': Parents grieve lost embryos

 Because treatment could affect Kate's fertility, doctors encouraged the newlyweds to consider banking Kate's embryos so they could have children someday.

-"So every day for two weeks we drove 45 minutes each way to the doctor," Kate recalled.
+"So every other day for two weeks, we drove 45 minutes each way to the doctor," Kate recalled.
 "There were shots in stomach multiple times a day; I was high on hormones; it was very stressful.
-And the whole time I don't know if the cancer is spreading and I'm thinking, 'Do I have time for this?'"
+And the whole time, I don't know if the cancer is spreading, and I'm thinking, 'Do I have time for this?' "

 What happened next, says Kate, could only be called a blessing.
 In the world of in-vitro fertilization, or IVF, it's not unusual for couples to undergo numerous rounds of expensive, painful procedures to obtain a viable embryo, if it happens at all.